Ronald Ross (shinty player): Recognition

 He was appointed Member of the Order of the British Empire (MBE) in the 2011 New Year Honours for services to shinty.

 Ronald was awarded the Glenfiddich Spirit of Scotland Award for Sport in 2009, the second time he had received this honour.

 In 2023, Ronald was inducted in to the Scottish Sports Hall of Fame, becoming one of two Shinty players to have received this honour.

 Prowess in tennis

-He was Scottish junior tennis champion and was Scottish Number Two at the youth level and is friends with Andy Murray.
-In early 2010, he was ironically injured by tripping on a tennis ball whilst coaching children shinty.
+Ross was Scottish junior tennis champion and was Scottish Number Two at the youth level and is friends with Andy Murray.
+In early 2010, he was injured by tripping on a tennis ball whilst coaching children shinty.

 Newtonmore connections

 In 2010, Ross was the victim of an April Fool's prank by a shinty website which stated that he would be switching to Kingussie's bitter rivals Newtonmore for his final season in the sport.

-Ironically, given his iconic status as the Kingussie player par excellence of the last 20 years, Ronald's mother is from Newtonmore.
-His maternal aunt Ann Sellar, played in the first woman’s shinty match for Newtonmore.
+Ironically, given his iconic status at Kingussie, Ronald's mother is from Newtonmore.
+His maternal aunt Ann Sellar, played in the first woman's shinty match for Newtonmore.
 Also his maternal grandfather, Minto Sellar, won the Camanachd Cup for Newtonmore in 1931.
 His father, Ian, from Kingussie, was a massive influence on his career.
 He also has a brother, Ian Jr. Ian was also awarded the MBE for services to shinty.